cbare/cbare.github.io/_drafts/2024-05-20-proteomics-for-cancer-prediction.md

 tags: biology cancer
 ---

 Information flows in the cell from DNA to RNA to protein.
-These steps interact with the environment ultimately yielding phenotype.
-The project of modern biology is to understand each of those steps in sufficient detail to predict future outcomes and intervene in beneficial ways, for example predicting, preventing, or curing disease.
+These steps interact with environmental factors, ultimately yielding phenotype.
+The project of modern biology is to understand each of those steps in sufficient detail to predict future outcomes and intervene in beneficial ways, for example predicting, preventing, or treating disease.

-Proteins are a critical piece of the puzzle because they are the machinery of the cell, the tiny biochemical pumps, valves, motors, and assembly lines.
-The genome is a library of blueprints.
-It gives information on potentialities and predispositions - what might happen.Proteins are a window into what's happening right now.
+Proteins are a critical piece of the puzzle because they are the machinery of the cell, tiny biochemical pumps, valves, motors, and assembly lines.
+In contrast, the genome is a library of blueprints.
+Genes give information on potentials and predispositions - what might happen.
+Proteins are a window into what's happening right now.

-In recent months, a truckload of tasty research papers has been published based on data produced by a quantitative protein assay from a Swedish company called Olink.
-Data of this kind has recently been added to the UK Biobank's phenominal dataset.
-Back in a prior life, I got a preview of the impressively specific data Olink is able to generate.
+In recent months, a wave of proteomics research papers has been published.
+Many are based on the [UK Biobank's addition of data produced using technology from a Swedish company called Olink][502].
+Olink's immune-based high-throughput assay gives relative quantification for a library of proteins from blood.

-Promises to help:
-- better understanding of biology and disease.
-- predict
-- test all the things at once.
-- diagnose molecular subtypes.
-- partition patients in responders and non-responders with respect to particular therapies
-- drug discovery
+The ability to observe variations in the blood proteome across populations and within individuals should give insights into biology and disease.
+A very sensitive measure of a large swath of different circulating proteins sets up the possibility of building predictive models, potentially in combination with other data, for example clinical tests or genetics.
+Proteomics has potential applications to drug discovery.
+And this data provides a new window into molecular subtyping to identify which patients are likely to respond to particular therapies.

+Back in a prior life, I got a preview of this type of impressively multidimensional data.

 ## History

 ![Arivale]({{ "/images/Arivale_Logo-300x134.jpg" | absolute_url }})
 {:style="float: right; margin: 18px 18px 18px 18px; width: 204px; height: 85px;"}

 About 6-ish years ago, in a very different world, a company called [Arivale][1001] occupied a couple floors of the Dexter Horton building in Seattle.
 Arivale's premise was to monitor human health like [aerospace engineers monitor airliner engines][7].
-I rotated through roles in software engineering and research, finding positive energy everywhere.
+I rotated through roles in software engineering and research, and had a great experience in both.

 The company wasn't destined to make it off the runway, but the hope was that gathering [personal, dense, dynamic data clouds][9] from genetics, blood, saliva and microbiome at multiple time points would allow each participant to be an n-of-1 experiment in healthier living.
 Arivale was just one of many [personalized health startups](/2018-08-24/data-health-tech-companies.html) of that era.
 Cynics called it an expensive way to tell people to eat right and exercise and they weren't wrong.
-But, we did assemble a very rich data set and the research team did some nice work.
+But, in a short 4 years of existence, Arivale assembled a rich data set and the research team did some excellent work.

 The Arivale cohort contained lots of boringly healthy people.
 Good on 'em, but it's the sick data points that are the informative ones.
 More valuable still are the rare glimpses that show the transition from wellness to disease.
-Arivale scientists caught a few of those elusive data points using proteomics technology from Olink.
+Arivale scientists caught a few of those elusive data points.
 In 2020, after Arivale's demise, they published [Untargeted longitudinal analysis of a wellness cohort identifies markers of metastatic cancer years prior to diagnosis][2].

 [![Untargeted longitudinal analysis of a wellness cohort identifies markers of metastatic cancer years prior to diagnosis](../images/blood-proteins/paper-markers-of-metastatic-cancer.png){:style="width: 80%; margin: 1em 4em; filter: drop-shadow(0.35rem 0.35rem 0.4rem rgba(0, 0, 0, 0.5));"}][2]